home-assistant/developers.home-assistant/docs/operating-system/getting-started.md

 ## Prepare Development Environment

-The first step to start developing Home Assistant Operating System (HAOS) is to checkout the source code.
+### Check-out Source Code

 The main repository located at [github.com/home-assistant/operating-system/](https://github.com/home-assistant/operating-system/) contains Buildroot customizations via the [br2-external mechanism](https://buildroot.org/downloads/manual/manual.html#outside-br-custom) as well as helper scripts and GitHub Action CI scripts.
 The main repository uses the Git Submodule mechanism to point to Buildroot itself.
 While most customizations can be done by the br2-mechanism, some modifications are made to Buildroot itself.
 For that reason we also maintain a fork of Buildroot under [github.com/home-assistant/buildroot/](https://github.com/home-assistant/buildroot/).
 The aim is to keep the amount of patches on-top of upstream Buildroot minimal.

 Make sure you have `git` available and clone the main HAOS repository as follows: